nvoynov/creq/README.md

 The System shall provide `Command 2`.
 When `Command 2` is received, the System shall do something other than `Command 1` (see [[f2.cmd1]] for details).
 ```

 Every requirement starts with markdown header.
 All the text between headers is a requirement body.
-The body can contain an excerpt with requirement attributes.
+The body can contain an excerpt with requirements attributes.

 #### Identifiers

-Each requirement must have its unique identifier so that you can reference to this requirement in any part of the requirements document and in any further work related to the requirement.
+Each requirement must have its unique identifier so that you can refer to the requirement in any part of the requirements document or for further work related to the requirement.
 That's why a recommended way is to put requirement_id straight into requirements header like this `# [requirement_id] requirement title`.

-Requirements identifier can start with dot like `[.suffix]`.
-In that case Creq will be create full identifier by adding parent requirements identifier before the dot.
-For the followed example, for `[.featre1]` Creq will generate full identifier as `[req.id.feature1]`.
+Requirements identifier can start with one dot like `[.suffix]`.
+When an identifier starts with dot, CReq will add parent requirement identifier before the dot.
+For the followed example,  `[.featre1]` will be `[req.id.feature1]`.

 ```markdown
 # [req.id] Parent requirement
 ## [.feature1] Feature requirement
 ```

-Creq also provide requirements author with ability of auto generated IDs and you can mix requirements with id and requirements without id.
-For the followed example, `First feature` will become `[req.id.01] First feature` and `Second feature` will become `[req.id.02] Second feature`.
+When requirement identifier is not provided, CReq will generate it automatically.
+And you can also combine all these features together.
+For the followed example, `First feature` will be `[req.id.01] First feature` and `Second feature` will become `[req.id.02] Second feature`.

 ```markdown
 # [req.id] Parent requirement